 - 2 tablespoons lemon juice

-- Add the bacon to a 12-inch cast iron skillet over medium heat.
+Add the bacon to a 12-inch cast iron skillet over medium heat.
 Cook until the bacon is brown and crisp, about 3 minutes per side.
 Remove the bacon -- but not the bacon fat -- from the skillet.
-Set the bacon aside on a plate.
+Set the bacon aside on the paper towel-lined plate.

-- In a large mixing bowl, stir the cornmeal, baking soda, salt, sugar and cumin.
+In a large mixing bowl, stir the cornmeal, baking soda, salt, sugar and cumin.
 In another large bowl, whisk the eggs, buttermilk and lemon juice together.
-Then stir the wet ingredients into the dry.
+Then stir the wet ingredients into the dry and mix until smooth.